JesusCGuerrero/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Middleware and routers.

 - [ ] Describe Middleware?

+    Reusable functions that express recognizes and passes in (req, res, next) as the parameters.
+They can be used to perform checks for validation and handle errors among other things.

 - [ ] Describe a Resource?

+    A resource is the data located at an endpoint that the client is trying to reach.

 - [ ] What can the API return to help clients know if a request was successful?

+    res.status(200).json({message: "success"})

 - [ ] How can we partition our application into sub-applications?

+    By using Express Routers to make our code more modular.

 ## Minimum Viable Product